WHEN DOES "THE BRONZE AGE" OF COMICS BEGIN?

 While Neal Adams would bring his first all-Superman story pages forth during the early 1970s, Murphy Anderson inked Curt Swan on both Superman & Action Comics (fans coined the term "Swanderson" as a shorthand for describing this team) as well as embellishing Bob Brown on Superboy, bringing further artistic excellence and uniformity to the look of the Man of Steel.

-This overall effort was so important that the company took, at minimum, two pages out of every super-hero-related title (other non-super-hero titles, as well) in order to make the announcement that "A new year brings a new beginning for Superman 1971".
+This overall effort was so remarkably important that the company took, at minimum, two pages out of every super-hero-related title (other non-super-hero titles, as well) in order to make the announcement that "A new year brings a new beginning for Superman 1971".
 This was in reference to the change beginning with issues cover-dated January 1971, when Denny O'Neil began his epic story arc, "Kryptonite Nevermore".
-Superboy #171, in particular, had added an explanation for the shift in timeline as an "Editor's Note" in the last page of the preceding Superboy/Aquaboy story.
-The two-page Superman in-house advertisement is both penciled and inked by Curt Swan, which was not a very frequent occurrence.
+Superboy #171, in particular, had added an explanation for the shift in timeline as a full-page "Editor's Note" (with art by Bob Brown & Murphy Anderson) in the page following the Superboy/Aquaboy story, but preceding this two-page Superman in-house advertisement.
+The explanation of what is to come (lovingly restored and re-colored from the original art by our Webmaster) is both penciled and inked by Curt Swan, which was not a very frequent occurrence.

 The issue heralding the "beginning" of this change (Superman #233), however, was on sale in November 5, 1970 - almost colliding with Kirby's arrival at DC with the August 25, 1970 issue of Superman's Pal, Jimmy Olsen #133 (barely 70 days apart).
 The lead-in story was a multi-part epic told in over a year's worth of comics - 13 issues, from Superman #233 through Superman #242 (#236 being a storyline only tangentially-related to the overall epic and #239 being a 68-Page Giant issue of reprints).
 Such a effort was easiest to do in Superman, as it was then the "Number 1 Best-Selling Comics Magazine!" as heralded on this cover.
 It was, among fans, called the "Sandman Saga", referring to the sand-styled Superman (a being from the Realm of Quarmm whose essence came through a rift in dimensional space opened by Superman's involvement in an explosion and formed out of his imprint in the sand).
 The storyline is also referred to as "Kryptonite Nevermore!" although that is only a single and remarkably small aspect of this story (albeit a catalyst for setting most of these events in motion).

-All of the writers and artists for the Superman titles were under one editor (Julius Schwartz, also considered the architect of the Silver Age), working to ensure as much solid continuity as possible.
+All of the writers and artists for the Superman titles were cooperating with one editor (Julius Schwartz, also considered the architect of the Silver Age), working to ensure as much continuity as possible (which, admittedly, wasn't a lot).
 During this period, O'Neil and Adams were still at work on Batman and Green Lantern/Green Arrow (GL/GA stories by O'Neil & Adams continuing after cancellation of this title as a backup in The Flash in 1972-73).

 SO, WHAT HAPPENED THEN?

 Well, several things.
 Kirby's Jimmy Olsen introduced Darkseid, who is now an iconic character in all media.
-Further, six months after the arrival of Jack Kirby and the revising of the Comics Code Authority, the now-much-sought-after 48 page comics of the DC line (with a 25¢ cover price) that followed had expanded the page count of new stories and featured reprint backup stories, as well.
+Further, six months after the arrival of Jack Kirby and the revising of the Comics Code Authority, the now-much-sought-after 48 page comics of the DC line (with a 25¢ cover price, later heralded as 52-pages, what with the covers and all) that followed had expanded the page count of new stories and featured reprint backup stories, as well.
 This was closer to the page count of the Golden Age of Comics.
-The success of the O'Neil/Adams team and the added space gave them the determination to tackle the issue of drug use by teens in the United States.
+The success of the O'Neil/Adams team on Green Lantern and the added space gave them the determination to tackle the issue of drug use by teens in the United States.

 Most certainly, this one event - this "announcement" and the changes it both accepts and includes - is the point at which DC ushers in the beginning of the Bronze Age of Comics.
 There is no other singular event which encompasses the retirement of Mort Weisinger, the advent of Julius Schwartz as Superman Editor, Denny O'Neil's writing, the addition of Jack "King" Kirby to DC's ranks and the art of Curt Swan, Murphy Anderson & Neal Adams (who was also a Superman cover artist and some-time interior artist).